dheraclio/dheraclio/README.md

 ### Welcome to my GitHub Page
-Senior Software Engineer, Computer Science M.Sc., Computer Science B.Sc., experienced at desktop applications for Windows in MS Visual C++ and backend services, Web Services REST and SOAP in Java for Linux.
+Software Engineer, Computer Science M.Sc., Computer Science B.Sc., experienced at desktop applications for Windows in MS Visual C++ and backend services, Web Services REST and SOAP in Java for Linux.
 Seeking an in person or remote position in North America.